 In addition to High Quality Teaching at Universal Level, some children and young people may require time-limited intervention programmes and additional support in order to secure effective learning and increase the rate of progress.
 This includes universal support services to improve your whole setting approach to meeting all SEND learner's needs.
 Any service would provide a record of involvement or note of visit if requested.

-3. TARGETED - SEND Support plan
+3. TARGETED LEVEL- SEND Support Plan

 In addition to inclusive High Quality Teaching and provision at Universal + Level, some children and young people may require additional to and different from support in order to secure effective learning and increase the rate of progress.
 This includes targeted support services to improve individual outcomes. eg Educational Psychology Service, Speech and Language Therapy.

-4. TARGETED + - SEND Support Plan
+4. TARGETED + LEVEL- SEND Support Plan

 In addition to the above provision, a small number of children and young people may require significant amounts of additional to and different from provision across multiple areas of need in order to secure effective learning and increase the rate of progress.
-Educational Psychology Service (EPS) would be involved in the statutory assessment process by writing a formal report.
-Good practice would suggest continued involvement of specialist services to include attendance/ invite to interim review or annual review.
-As part of the changes to SEND across the local authority financial resources will be accessible at this level without an Education Health and Care Needs Assessment.

 Principles